eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/knowledge-agents/adoption-view/intro.md

 ## Catena-X Standard and KITs

-The concrete choices for how the data graphs are to be constructed (using the [Resource Description Framework](https://www.w3.org/RDF/)), how Skills are to be interpreted (using the [SPARQL](https://www.w3.org/TR/sparql11-query/) language) and which vocabulary should be applied by both approaches (using the [Web Ontology Language](https://www.w3.org/OWL/) (OWL)) is subject of an upcoming [Catena-X standard](CX-0084-Federated_Queries_in_Data_Spaces_v1.0.0).
+The concrete choices for how the data graphs are to be constructed (using the [Resource Description Framework](https://www.w3.org/RDF/)), how Skills are to be interpreted (using the [SPARQL](https://www.w3.org/TR/sparql11-query/) language) and which vocabulary should be applied by both approaches (using the [Web Ontology Language](https://www.w3.org/OWL/) (OWL)) is subject of [the Catena-X Standard on Federated Queris and Data Spaces](https://github.com/catenax-ng/product-catena-x-standardization/blob/CX-0084-FederatedQueriesInDataSpaces/standards/CX-0084-FederatedQueriesInDataSpaces/1.0.0/CX-0084-FederatedQueriesInDataSpaces-v1.0.0.md).

-This Agent KIT is a FOSS (Free and Open-Source Software) reference implementation of that standard following Eclipse guidelines.
+The Agents KIT is a set of FOSS (Free and Open-Source Software) reference implementations of this standard following the Eclipse Tractus-X guidelines.

 If you employ any of our artifacts and/or follow our blueprints, you will be eligible for compliance to a respective Catena-X release.
 Appropriate assessment criteria and methods have been established as a part of the Agent standard.

-The Agents KIT is depending on the [Connector Kit](https://eclipse-tractusx.github.io/docs/category/connector-kit) This Agents KIT is the basis for other, use-case specific Agent-enabled KITs, services and applications.
+The Agents KIT is depending on the [Connector Kit](https://eclipse-tractusx.github.io/docs/category/connector-kit)

+The Agents KIT is the basis for other, use-case specific Agent-enabled KITs, services and applications, such as the [Behaviour Twin Remaining Useful Life (RUL Kit](/docs-kits/kits/Behaviour%20Twin%20RuL%20Kit/Adoption%20View%20Remaining%20Useful%20Life%20Kit)

+<sub><sup>(C) 2021,2023 Contributors to the Eclipse Foundation.
+SPDX-License-Identifier: CC-BY-4.0</sup></sub>